-In 2020, the measured and estimated flow at Station B was 55.8 acre-feet more than the estimated amount leaving Big Bear Lake from releases, leakage and spills.
-In 2020 these differences reflect the side flows that enter Bear Creek between the Dam and Station B during the winter months.
+In 2022, the measured and estimated flow at Station B was 16.6 acre-feet more than the estimated amount leaving Big Bear Lake from releases, leakage and spills.
+In 2022 these differences reflect the side flows that enter Bear Creek between the Dam and Station B during the winter months.
 In the summer and fall months, the differences were small and reflect the improved measurements at Station B. In October 2016, Big Bear MWD replaced the weir plate at Station B with a 12-inch v-notch weir to improve the accuracy of the measurements and replaced the communication line between the transducer and the SCADA system.
 These changes improved the accuracy of the Station B measurements.
 Big Bear MWD is continuing their efforts to improve the reliability and accuracy of the Station B measurements by installing an additional transducer probe and XiO cloud SCADA system.
-The Watermaster Committee will continue to monitor this condition in 2021.
+The Big Bear MWD is taking physical measurements as well to ensure that Station B measurements are in line.
+The Watermaster Committee will continue to monitor this condition in 2023.